-- Ask them, in a professional way
+- Ask in a professional way

-2. Local Community Involvement
+2. Local community involvement

 Getting involved in the local community is a great way to get your name and face out there.
-Not everyone is looking for your services today, but by being involved you can be in their context once they are looking.
+Not everyone is looking for your services today, but by being involved, you can be in their context once they are looking.
 Here are some ideas:

 Online communities can help drive business to your website.